BLEND360/blendx-sfguide-mktplace/docs/PIPELINES.md

 ### Behavior

-1. Checks if service exists
+1. Checks if service exists and its status
+2. If exists and SUSPENDED: Calls `resume_app()` procedure to resume service
-2. If exists: Uses `ALTER SERVICE ...
+3. If exists and running: Uses `ALTER SERVICE ...
 FORCE_PULL_IMAGE = TRUE` to pull new images
-3. If not exists: Calls `start_app()` procedure to create service
+4. If not exists: Calls `start_app()` procedure to create service
-4. Waits 30 seconds for startup
+5. Waits 30 seconds for startup
-5. Shows service status and application URL
+6. Shows service status and application URL

 ## GitHub Secrets Required